Magen David Adom

 The Magen David Adom (מגן דוד אדום, abbr.
 MDA, pronounced MAH-dah per its Hebrew acronym, מד״א) is Israel's national emergency medical, disaster, ambulance and blood bank service.
-The name means "Red Shield" or "Red Star of David".
+The literal meaning of the name is "Red Shield of David," but the symbol is more frequently called the "Red Star of David" in many languages.
 Since June 2006, Magen David Adom has been officially recognized by the International Committee of the Red Cross (ICRC) as the national aid society of the State of Israel under the Geneva Conventions, and a member of the International Federation of Red Cross and Red Crescent Societies.
 MDA has a dedicated medical emergency phone number in Israel, 101.

 MDA can become an auxiliary arm of the Israel Defense Forces during times of war.
-In 2022 MDA was academically affiliated with Ben Gurion University of the Negev.
+In 2022, MDA became academically affiliated with Ben-Gurion University of the Negev.
+Following the October 7th attacks against Israel, the American Red Cross presented Magen David Adom with the International Humanitarian Service Award stating that the organization "exemplifies and inspires the humanitarian values of human dignity, respect, [and] compassion."

 History

 The Magen David Adom organization was formed by nurse Dr. Meshulam Levontin in 1930 as a volunteer association with a single branch in Tel Aviv.
-After opening branches in Jerusalem and Haifa, it was extended nationwide five years later, providing medical support to the public including not only Jews, but also non-Jewish Arabs (Muslim, Druze, and Christian).
+Moshe Frenkel founded the first statewide branch of Magen David Adom.
+After opening branches in Jerusalem and Haifa, it was extended nationwide five years later, providing medical support to the public including not only Jews, but also Arabs (Muslim, Druze, and Christian).
 On 12 July 1950, the Knesset passed a law giving MDA official status as Israel's national emergency service.
-The objectives of Magen David Adom include maintaining first aid services; maintaining a storage service of blood, plasma and their by-products; instruction in first aid and pre-hospital emergency medicine; operating a volunteer program in which volunteers are trained in first aid, basic and advanced life support including mobile intensive care units; transportation of patients, women in labor, and evacuation of those wounded and killed in road accidents; transportation of doctors, nurses and medical auxiliary forces.
-In the late 1960s the organization refocused its rapid trauma treatment and transport protocols due to the efforts of Dr. Nancy Caroline.
+The objectives of Magen David Adom include maintaining first aid services; maintaining a storage service of blood, plasma and their by-products; instruction in first aid and pre-hospital emergency medicine; operating a volunteer program in which volunteers are trained in first aid, basic and advanced life support including mobile intensive care units; transportation of patients, women in labor, and evacuation of those wounded and killed in road accidents; and transportation of doctors, nurses and medical auxiliary forces.
+In the late 1960s, the organization refocused its rapid trauma treatment and transport protocols due to the efforts of Dr. Nancy Caroline.
 Caroline's work at Magen David Adom was based upon studies she conducted with Dr. Peter Safar and the Freedom House Paramedics of Pittsburgh.